US E2 Treaty Investor Visa and E1 Treaty Trader visas overview

 Over the years the United States has signed treaties of 'Friendship, Commerce and Navigation' with many Countries in the World which is a requirement to come under the E2 Treaty Investor Visa Scheme or E1 Treaty Trader Visa scheme.
 These treaties are designed to promote trade and investment between the USA and the other contracting state, as well as encouraging good relations between the US and the treaty Country.
 The USA has also entered into a number of Bilateral Investment Treaties with many former communist states, designed to promote investment and trade; Nationals of many former Eastern Bloc Countries can come under the E2 Treaty Investor Visa scheme and E1 Treaty Trader visa scheme.

 Nationals of countries with such Treaties with the United States together with their employees can obtain visas to work in the USA in order to develop and direct their investment in and/or trade with the USA under the E-2 and E-1 visa schemes.
 There is also the E-3 visa which is meant for professional level Australians who have a job offer in the US:

 E3 Certain Specialty Occupation Professionals for Australians For Australian nationals can come to the US to engage in a specialty occupation role.
 Applicants for this visa must have a bachelor's degree (or equivalent) or higher, and the job must be in a specialty occupation.

 Further information, help, and advice

-Workpermit.com's team of specialists has over 25 years of experience in immigration services, and have helped thousands of people to study and work in the US.
+Workpermit.com's team of specialists has thirty years of experience in immigration services, and have helped thousands of people to study and work in the US.
 All applications for US visas are dealt with in-house by a US qualified lawyer that is also typically a member of the American Immigration Lawyers Association (AILA).